hsnlab/escape/pox/ext/doc/source/orchest/ros_API.rst

 :any:`InstantiationFinishedEvent` can signal info about NFFG instantiation.

-:any:`ROSAgentRequestHandler` implements the REST-API functions for agent mode.
+:any:`ROSAgentRequestHandler` implements the REST-API functions for Sl-Or API.

+:any:`CfOrRequestHandler` implements the REST-API functions for Cf-Or API.

 :any:`ResourceOrchestrationAPI` represents the ROS layer and implement all related functionality.